Matty-El/velo-route/README.md

 ### Structure

-The VeloRoute website has been designed to provide an attractive, simple and easy to navigate website.
+The VeloRoute website has been designed to provide an attractive, intuitive and easy to navigate website.
 The site has been developed to enable visitors to search for rides that have been submitted by users and to securely register and submit their own cycling routes.

 The website has the following key elements: